JasperMC/MarktplaatsScraper/README.md

 # Marktplaats Scraper
 This script scrapes Marktplaats based on a search query and notifies the user of new listings via Pushover.

-It works well but could use some improvements.
+# Features
+- Sends notification to your phone when it finds a new listing (title, description, price, link)
+- Filters out ads and commercial sellers when desired.
+- Loads queries as it goes (no need to restart, just move a file into the queries folder)

-# To do
+# To do List
-The current project to do list is as follows:
 1. Disable notifications for first scan (currently sends 30+ pushover notifications)
 2. Add mechanism to either get config from command line or file (currently commandline for Docker compatibility)
-3. Add option to limit to how many listings are scanned (currently limited to one page (~30)
-4. Add more notifcation providers (e.g. email)
+3. Add more notifcation providers (e.g. email)

 # Feature requests
 Feel free to create an issue if you have a feature request.